Hannalysis/100DaysOfCode/README.md

 Still feeling drained, but managed to get through the presentation today for the Hackathon mind!

-I wrapped up the day by looking into an API testing exercise with vitest, and learnt how to use expect to check whether content is being recieved in the appropriate type (ie array or object).
+I wrapped up the day by looking into an API testing exercise with vitest, and learnt how to use expect to check whether content is being received in the appropriate type (ie array or object).

 ------------